This Easy Vegetarian Curry is packed with veggies and packed with flavor! Add rice or naan, and dinner is done.

-To go with it, I got some store-bought naan and brushed it with a lightly salted garlic butter (easy recipe is below).
-I grated the garlic first with this fine grater to avoid big chunks of garlic.
-It’s perfect for scooping up the last of the curry sauce in the bowl!
+To go with it, I got some store-bought naan and brushed it with salted butter and fresh grated garlic.
+I grated the garlic first with this fine grater to avoid big chunks of garlic, and then I baked it for 5–8 minutes at 350°F. The naan is perfect for scooping up the last of the curry sauce in the bowl!

 I was so pleased with the final result of this Easy Vegetarian Curry.
 It’s creamy and tastes indulgent, courtesy of the lite coconut milk.
 It’s packed with flavor.
 It’s full of veggies and protein from the chickpeas.
 It reheats beautifully.
 It’s a feast for the eyes, too.
 It’s not only vegetarian but also vegan.
 I could go on and on!